 - 1 Retract the cylinder(s) to be tested.
 Shut off the engine and cycle the controls to release the hydraulic pressure.
 Have a container can ready to catch any waste oil to prevent environmental contamination. - 2 Disconnect the hoses from the cylinder to be tested.
-Cap the hose with a plug to prevent contamination. - 3.
-Disconnect the cylinder to be tested as outline on page 1-26 or 1-27. - 4.
-Place the base or fixed end of the cylinder in a vice or support to hold the cylinder. - 5.
+Cap the hoses with plugs to prevent contamination. - 3.
+Disconnect the cylinder to be tested as outlined on page 1-26 or 1-27. - 4.
+Place the base or fixed end of the cylinder in a vice or a support to hold the cylinder. - 5.
 Extend the cylinder ram about $6 \sim 8$ ".
 Fill the fixed end cylinder port with hydraulic oil using a funnel. - 6.
 Cap both ports with a 3/4 JIC steel cap to prevent system pressure from escaping. - 7.
-Apply pressure using your hand to the ram. - 8.
+Apply pressure using your hand to the ram.
+(Fig. 1.4L) - 8.
 Monitor the movement of the ram.
-If the ram slowly retract back to it original position, then the seals are bad and need replacement.
+If the ram slowly retracts back to its' original position, then the seals are bad and need replacement.
 If the cylinder stays extended then you may need to check the load check valves or spool wear in the hydraulic control valve. - 9.
-Repeat for all both pairs of cylinders.
+Repeat for all remaining cylinders.